junxit/us-congress-bills-111/metadata.md

 - 2009-12-02 — Ms. Jackson-Lee moved to suspend the rules and pass the bill.
 - 2009-12-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H13415)
 - 2009-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H13415)
+- 2009-12-03 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.